-Ann Hetherwick (“Hether”) Cahill, Vice Chair is a Partner in the Private Client Group at Burns & Levinson LLP, where she focuses on all aspects of estate and trust litigation, guardianships and conservatorships, elder financial exploitation, and family law.
+Ann Hetherwick (“Hether”) Cahill, Vice Chair is a Partner in the Private Client Group at Day Pitney LLP, where she focuses on all aspects of estate and trust litigation, guardianships, and conservatorships, elder financial exploitation, and family law.
 Before entering private practice, she clerked for the Honorable Joseph A. Trainor of the Massachusetts Appeals Court.
 Hether received her J.D. from Suffolk University Law School and her B.A. from Skidmore College.
-She is the Articles Editor of the Massachusetts Law Review.
+As of September 2023, she will serve a three-year term as the Editor-in-Chief of the Massachusetts Law Review.
 In addition, she has served as the Co-Chair of the Fiduciary Litigation Committee of the Trusts and Estates Section of the Boston Bar Association and was a member of the Boston Chamber of Commerce’s Women’s Leadership Program.
 Hether lives in Brookline with her husband and two children, and she ran the 2019 Boston Marathon with Team Brookline.

 Bill Friedler is currently counsel at Verrill Dana.
 Previously, he was a Shareholder in Ruberto, Israel and Weiner’s PC Trusts and Estates Group in Boston.
 Bill has concentrated his practice in the areas of complex estate planning, probate and trust administration, planning for adults or children with special needs and disabilities, elder law and Medicaid planning.
 Bill represents his clients for their corporate estate planning needs and is knowledgeable about business succession planning.
 Prior to joining RIW, Bill founded and served for 25 years as the Managing Partner of The Friedler Law Group, a boutique law firm specializing in Trusts & Estates.
 Bill has been recognized as a Massachusetts “Super Lawyer” in his field as an Estate Planning and Probate Attorney for the years 2009 through 2019.
 He has also been selected to be included in the 2015 through 2019 publication of “Best Lawyers In America” in the field of Elder Law.
 Bill had served as President Of Temple Beth Avodah, in Newton, MA from 2009-2011.
 He also served as Chair of the Massachusetts Bar Association, Taxation Section Council from 1995-96 and again from 1997-98.
 He is a honors graduate of Wesleyan University in CT (BA 1978) and Suffolk University Law School (JD 1981) and Boston University School of Law (LLM in Taxation 1983).